Andycar/debian-builder/README.armhf.md

 New units without an operating system on integrated storage will automatically boot into the debian installer media.
 Boot of a specific media can be forced by combining a boot-target with `bootcmd_*`, e.g.:

+    # select fdtfile (for i.MX6 only)
+    run findfdt

     # boot from USB drive
     run bootcmd_usb0

+## Known Issues / Workarounds

+### i.MX6 HummingBoard / SolidSense N6

+#### EHCI timed out on TD

+Some USB-3.0 flash drives produce timeouts when u-boot tries loading the installer.
+Please revert to an old USB-2.0 only flash drive instead.